SBIA10210U Applied Programming for Biosciences

 should be able to acquire the following:

-In the last half of the course the students will work on a project where they will be able to use own data (or on data provided).
-In this part they will have to write their own Perl programs and possibly integrate them with existing modules and programs.
-In addition to learning how to make small Perl programs the students will also build up a library of tools to solve specific problems with in their studies.
+In the last half of the course the students will work on a project where they will be able to use their own data (or on data provided).
+In this part they will have to write their own Python programs and possibly integrate them with existing modules and programs.
+In addition to learning how to make small Python programs the students will also build up a library of tools to solve specific problems with in their studies.
 The students will be able to use the Windows, Apple, or Linux systems as they see fit.

 - 7,5 ECTS